 Install the driver on client machines where the application is installed.
-Each machine that you install the driver on must meet the following minimum system requirements:
+Each client machine that you install the driver on must meet the following minimum system requirements:

-- macOS version 10.9, 10.10, or 10.11
+- macOS version 10.12, 10.13, or 10.14

-- 250 MB of available disk space
+- 250

-- iODBC 3.52.7 or later
+- iODBC 3.52.9, 3.52.10, 3.52.11, or 3.52.12

-- Oracle Instant Client library files installed in the /lib subfolder in the driver's installation directory.
-For more information, see Installing the Oracle Instant Client on macOS on page 16.
+Before the driver can be used, the 64-bit edition of Oracle Instant Client 12.2 must be installed in the /lib subfolder in the driver's installation directory.
+If you obtained the driver from the Simba website, then your installation of the driver automatically includes this dependency.
+Otherwise, you must install Oracle Instant Client manually.
+For detailed instructions, see Installing the Oracle Instant Client on macOS on page 19.